HSGill/FarmManagementApp/README.md

    git clone https://github.com/your-username/farm-management-app.git
    cd farm-management-app

-## Todo-Consideration/Imrovements
+## Architecture

--Create an API controller on the server side.
--Blazor WebAssembly client can make HTTP requests to the API endpoints.
+The application follows a client-server architecture:

+- **Client Side (Blazor WebAssembly):**
+  - The client-side application is built using Blazor WebAssembly.
+  - It interacts with the server-side API to fetch and manipulate data.

+- **Server Side (ASP.NET Core Web API):** (This has to be implemented)
--The approach is to use a server-side API, such as an http://ASP.NET  Core Web API, as an intermediary between your Blazor WebAssembly application and the MongoDB database.
-The API handles database connections, executes queries securely, and exposes controlled endpoints for the client-side application to interact with.
+  - An ASP.NET Core Web API acts as an intermediary between the Blazor WebAssembly client and the MongoDB database.
+  - The API handles database connections, executes queries securely, and exposes controlled endpoints for client-side interactions.

+## MongoDB Driver Compatibility Issue

-**Reason**The MongoDB driver tries to start a new thread, but this operation is not supported in the context of Blazor WebAssembly.
+The MongoDB driver attempts to start a new thread, which is not supported in the context of Blazor WebAssembly.
 Threads in Blazor WebAssembly are limited compared to traditional server-side .NET applications.
-This would be downside but
-In Blazor WebAssembly, you don't have access to certain APIs and features that are available on the server side, and threading is one of those limitations.
-MongoDB driver's attempt to start a new thread is causing PlatformNotSupportedException exception.
+This limitation results in a `PlatformNotSupportedException` exception.

+## Solution

+To address this issue, the recommended approach is to use a server-side API.
+This API acts as a secure intermediary between the client-side Blazor WebAssembly application and the MongoDB database.
+It ensures proper handling of database connections and queries, adhering to the constraints of Blazor WebAssembly.